Jiazhen980326/LLM-News-Summarizaiton/README.md

-# 📰News Summarization Using Fine-Tuned LLMs - T5, PEGASUS and BART (LLMs, NLP, MLOps)
+# News Summarization Using Fine-Tuned LLMs - T5, PEGASUS and BART

 - Developed an AI-powered web application for real-time abstractive news summarization.